 Information Unique to Distance Education Program Admission and Enrollment

-This 18 semester-hour distance education Graduate Certificate in Sociology program (127A) is completely online and accepts applicants in summer semesters only.
-Please note: Participation in this graduate certificate program requires appropriate access to the internet as the coursework is delivered via AsULearn, ASU's online learning management system.
+This 18 semester-hour distance education Graduate Certificate in Sociology program (127A) is completely online and accepts applicants in summer and fall semesters only.

 - SOC 5025 Advanced General Sociology